Expand the teaching toolbox to enable outdoor learning that is fun, safe and effective.

 We want to help you take teaching outside this school year (and beyond).
 And we want you to enjoy it as much as we do!

-Our half-day workshop is highly interactive with an emphasis on learning by doing.
+Our workshops are highly interactive with an emphasis on learning by doing.
 Workshop participants will walk away with tried and tested approaches for engaging groups outside.